autofeedback-exercises/exercises/MTH4332/Block3/hamiltonian-1/.lesson/instructions.md

 arranged is not particularly important so the 2D model of the spins is equivalent to the 1D model we have studied before.

-To complete this exercise you need to write a function called `hamiltonian` that returns the energy calculated using as a formula.
+To complete this exercise you need to write a function called `hamiltonian` that returns the energy calculated using the formula above.
 This function takes two arguments:

 * `spins` is a 2D NumPy array that contains the microscopic coordinates of all the spins.
 * `H` is the magnetic field strength.